Weak Liouville quantum gravity metrics with matter central charge $\mathbf{c} \in (-\infty, 25)$: Subsequential limits of LFPP are weak LQG metrics

-As we described in Section~\ref{sec-thm-outline}, the main difficulty in extending the methods of~\cite{local-metrics} to the continuous setting is that, \emph{a priori}, a segment of an almost $D$-geodesic path in a neighborhood of microscopic Euclidean size could have constant order $D$-length; such neighborhoods roughly correspond to $Q$-thick points of the underlying field.
+As we described in Section~\ref{sec-thm-outline}, the main difficulty in extending the methods of~\cite{local-metrics} to the non-continuous setting is that, \emph{a priori}, a segment of a $D$-geodesic path in a neighborhood of microscopic Euclidean size could have constant order $D$-length; such neighborhoods roughly correspond to $Q$-thick points of the underlying field.
 In this section, we show that this cannot happen.

 Throughout this and the next section, we take $h$ to be a whole-plane GFF normalized so that $h_1(0) = 0$.
 We begin by defining the event $E_r(z;C)$, for all $z \in \BB{C}$ and $r>0$ for which $B_{2r}(z) \subset U$, as the event that \eqb D(\text{across $\BB{A}_{r/2,r}(z)$}) > C^{-1} \frk c_r e^{\xi h_r(z)} \eqe and \eqb D(\text{around $\BB{A}_{r,2r}(z)$}) < C \frk c_r e^{\xi h_r(z)}. \eqe